SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

-- Further, due to these being revealed by bhagavAn‘s greatness, revealing his nature clearly, being the trigger for ones devotion, being the one that nurtures such devotion, giving endless pleasure just by hearing them, always quoting vEdhAntham for the principles explained in there, fully explaining brahmam (srIman nArAyaNan) as the ultimate cause of everything and explaining the principle of “brahmagyNan mOksham” (knowledge about brahmam leads to mOksham), the great scholars pursued these dhivya prabandhams as the most important ones among the literature that talk about purushArththam (goal).
+- Further, due to these being revealed by bhagavAn‘s greatness, revealing his nature clearly, being the trigger for one’s devotion, being the ones which nurture such devotion, giving endless pleasure just by hearing them, always quoting vEdhAntham for the principles explained in there, fully explaining brahmam (srIman nArAyaNa) as the ultimate cause of everything and explaining the principle of “brahmagyAn mOksham” (knowledge about brahmam leads to mOksham), the great scholars pursued these dhivya prabandhams as the most important ones among the literature which talk about purushArththam (goal).

-While it is generally said that one sustains, nourishes and enjoys by food, water, etc., how is it that nammAzhwAr considers all of that to be emperumAn?
-Just like it is said in srI rAmAyaNam that all the inhabitants of ayOdhya consider srI rAma’s auspicious qualities as every thing for them, it can be said the same for AzhwAr as well.
+While it is generally said that one sustains, nourishes and enjoys with food, water etc., how is it that nammAzhwAr considers all of that to be emperumAn?
+Just as it is said in srI rAmAyaNam that all the inhabitants of ayOdhya consider srI rAma’s auspicious qualities as everything for them, the same can be said for AzhwAr as well.
 For such AzhwAr, samslEsham (union) means prathyaksha samAnAkAra gyAnasAkshAthkAram (the emotional experience which feels like real physical experience). vislEsham (separation) means AzhwAr trying to experience the same in physical form and being unable to do so, feeling great agony due to that. bhagavAn let this disruption in AzhwAr‘s experience happen to give him some time to digest the previous experience and to nurture the devotion of AzhwAr to the fullest extent.
 Due to this constant union and separation, AzhwAr reveals different aspects (mainly artha panchakam).
 Some pAsurams speak about bhagavAn‘s nature; some about jIvAthmA‘s nature; some about the upAyam (means); some about the palam (goal); some about the virOdhi (hurdles).
 The main goal is to know about the palam (goal) – the other four aspects are spoken to explain about the goal in detail.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-prathamAchArya (first AchArya) nammAzhwAr being unconditionally blessed by srIman nArAyaNan to uplift everyone out of his great compassion, revealed 4 prabandhams in thamizh language which bring out the essence of all of sAsthram and that develop unlimited devotion towards bhagavAn who is filled with unlimited auspicious qualities for everyone (without any specific qualification).
-Among these, in thiruviruththam, AzhwAr prays/desires for the eradication of worldly connection.
-In thiruvAsiriyam, he enjoys the auspicious qualities of emperumAn which is desired by the ones who are freed from samsAram.
-In periya thiruvanthAdhi, the devotion which was developed by such auspicious qualities are spoken.
+prathamAchArya (first AchArya) nammAzhwAr being unconditionally blessed by srIman nArAyaNa to uplift everyone out of his great compassion, revealed 4 prabandhams in thamizh language which bring out the essence of all of sAsthram and develop unlimited devotion towards bhagavAn who is filled with unlimited auspicious qualities for everyone (without any specific qualification).
+Among these, in thiruviruththam, AzhwAr prays/desires for the severance of worldly connection.
+In thiruvAsiriyam, he enjoys the auspicious qualities of emperumAn which are desired by the ones who are freed from samsAram.
+In periya thiruvanthAdhi, the devotion which was developed by such auspicious qualities was spoken.
 In thiruvAimozhi, he becomes fully satisfied and grateful by fully experiencing bhagavAn.